-The best way to store cut pumpkin is to wrap it tightly in cling wrap and place it in the fridge.
-It doesn’t matter if you leave the seeds in or take them out.
+Store it: The best way to store cut pumpkin is to wrap it tightly in beeswax wrap, cling wrap or bag and place it in the fridge.
+If using beeswax wrap, take the seeds out first.

 If the area around the mould is soft or wet, typically occurring when there is black or grey mould, this indicates that the mould may have penetrated into the flesh of the pumpkin.
 In this instance it is not safe to consume the pumpkin, regardless of whether the mould has been removed or not.

 Here’s what you need to know about storing whole pumpkins: